 Scores by: Students in the Little Octopus School course

 Thank you, Agnes Pyrchla!
-Their suggestion to slow down the clicking and slowly engage with the prompts led to the creation of the google document extension that invites players to write and share before proceeding to a new prompt!
+Their suggestion to slow down and engage more deliberately with prompts led to the creation of the Google document extension, which invites players to write and share before proceeding to the following prompt.

-Designing what I call petite and lo-fi-coded playthings (both simple code and more analog versions) is a reminder that at the heart of these playthings is the invitation to other possibilities; what other forms are possible?
-How can the constraint offered, open us up?
-I believe unpredictability can be offered as a language of liberation.
-By unpredictability, I mean the welcomed disruption of the expected program, the pleasurable unfamiliarity with the unfolding part of the story, and the inability to name the thing that now exists because no language can even begin to capture it.
-I do not think liberation is as simple as breaking syntactical structure; however, the analogy of a writing system offers up the schema of “waywardness” (in the way both Emily Dickinson and Sadiya Hartman talk about) and internal rebellion.
+Designing what I call petite, lo-fi-coded playthings (both simple code and more analog versions) is a reminder that, at their core, these playthings invite other possibilities: what other forms are possible?
+How can the constraint offered open us up?
+I believe unpredictability can be provided as a language of liberation.
+By unpredictability, I mean the welcome disruption of the expected program, the pleasurable unfamiliarity with the unfolding part of the story, and the inability to name what now exists, because no language can even begin to capture it.
+I do not think liberation is as simple as breaking syntactic structure; however, the analogy of a writing system offers a schema of “waywardness” (as both Emily Dickinson and Sadiya Hartman discuss) and internal rebellion.